 You will need to have more tests to find out the extent of the cancer and whether it has spread to other parts of your body.
 This process is known as 'staging'.

 The doctor will choose from a range of investigations which will usually include blood tests, x-rays and a CT scan.
 You may also have an MRI scan, PET scan and/or an ultrasound.
-At each stage, your specialist team should take time to tell you what the results are and they will explain why you need to have these and any other tests done.

 Once your doctor has received your test results, they will be able to discuss your diagnosis more fully with you.
 This will help you to understand your options as you start to get involved in putting together your individual treatment plan.
 This will be unique to your own personal circumstances, and will depend on a number of factors including the type, size and location of the cancer and your general health.